mlemosf/st/README.md

 Note that some special characters may appear truncated if too wide.
 You might want to manually set your prefered emoji/special character font to a lower size in the `config.h` file to avoid this.
 By default, JoyPixels is used at a smaller size than the usual text.

+## My contributions

+Added scripts 'openaudiocmd','openvideocmd' to play mp3 audio and video on a forked mpv instance;
+Added script 'openimagecmd' to open images using feh.

+Comments and suggestions can be sent to <matheuslemosf@protonmail.com>

 ## Contact

 - Luke Smith <luke@lukesmith.xyz>